What Does a Yellow Card and Red Card Mean in Soccer? Cards & Situations Explained

 Unsporting behavior may also imply the extravagant celebration of a goal.
 The gestures could be deemed offensive.
 At the same time, players who remove their T-shirts while celebrating goals will be awarded yellow cards.

-See also Intimate Soccer Stadiums
+See also Executive Education in Soccer Management

 Dragging the game